gristlabs/grist-help/help/rest-api.md

-# Grist API
+# Grist API Usage

 Grist has an API for manipulating documents, workspaces, and team sites.

+- [API Reference](api.md) shows documentation of all available endpoints.
+- [Interactive API Console](https://docs.getgrist.com/apiconsole) allows you to make API calls using your Grist login.

+## Authentication

-To access this API, you'll need an API key.
+To access the Grist API, you'll need an API key.
 An API key is owned by a single user, and has the same permissions as that user.
-To enable API access for yourself, click on the circle with your profile picture or initial on the top right of the screen.
-Then select the "Profile Settings" option.
+To enable API access for yourself, visit your [Profile Settings](https://docs.getgrist.com/account).
+You can always find this page by clicking your profile picture or initial on the top right of the screen to open the account menu.
+Then select the "Profile Settings" option:

 *![api-profile-settings](images/api/api-profile-settings.png)*
 {: .screenshot-half}